SolidMVC/EnvatoToolkit/README.md

     `

 So it takes __eleven (!)__ steps to understand one variable.
 And the whole code of that plugin is like that.
-So, the example above was the headache I had, until I realized that I must write a new Envato API Management Toolkit, instead of trying to use what Envato is giving, because otherwise I won't get anything working ever.
+The example above was the headache I had, until I realized that I must write a new Envato API Management Toolkit, instead of trying to use what Envato is giving, because otherwise I won't get anything working ever.

 And, I believe, that many other developers had the same issue when tried to create update check feature